 Iyengar Yoga in Mexico 2019

-Join Frema and Samantha for our fourth annual Yoga Retreat in Puerto Vallarta, Mexico
+Join Frema and Samantha for our fifth annual Yoga Retreat in Puerto Vallarta, Mexico

 February 23—March 2, 2019

 authentic homecooked food and beautiful